popescuhertz/AGIExpress-Documentation/docs/faq.md

 ---
 sidebar_position: 3
 ---

 # ❓ Frequently Asked Questions

 ### Introduction

-Below is a list of the most frequently asked questions about AgentGPT.
-If you have any unanswered questions, please reach out to the moderation or dev team on [Discord](https://discord.gg/jdSBAnmdnY) or [GitHub](https://github.com/reworkd/AgentGPT).
+Below is a list of the most frequently asked questions about AGIExpress.
+If you have any unanswered questions, please reach out to the moderation or dev team on [Discord](https://discord.gg/m659tAca) or [GitHub](https://github.com/AGIExpress/AGIExpress).

 ### API key issues

 <details>
 <summary>Where can I get an API key?</summary>
 You should first sign up for an OpenAI account.
 You can do so <a href="https://openai.com/blog/openai-api">here</a>.
 For new accounts, you will be placed under a free tier with $18 of free credits.
-All you need to do now is visit the <a href="https://platform.openai.com/account/api-keys">API keys page</a>, create a new key, and place the key within the AgentGPT settings menu.
+All you need to do now is visit the <a href="https://platform.openai.com/account/api-keys">API keys page</a>, create a new key, and place the key within the AGIExpress settings menu.
 <br></br>
 <br></br>
 <strong>NOTE:</strong> This key should be private and should not be shared publicly.
-AgentGPT does not save this key in a database, it is simply stored in your browser.
+AGIExpress does not save this key in a database, it is simply stored in your browser.
 </details>

 <details>